Iheanacho and Ndidi in action as Leicester City advance in Europa League | Goal.com

 Iheanacho and Ndidi in action as Leicester City advance in Europa League

-Kelechi Iheanacho and Wilfred Ndidi featured as Leicester City secure a 2-0 victory over AEK Athens to secure a place in the knockout stages of Europa League on Thursday night.
+Kelechi Iheanacho and Wilfred Ndidi featured as Leicester City secured a 2-0 victory over AEK Athens to secure a place in the knockout stages of Europa League on Thursday night.

 Iheanacho was afforded his sixth appearance in the European competition and spearheaded the Foxes attack.